Celestin Tomić: Unpublished materials

-Apart from that, Celestin has left quite a lot of unpublished materials, already prepared for printing.
-This mostly concerns the huge work – over 3 000 typed double-spaced pages on the life of Blessed Alojzije Stepinac, several spiritual retreats, considerations on religious life, and other.
+Celestin has also left many unpublished materials that are already prepared for printing.
+This mostly concerns the huge work – over 3,000 typed, double-spaced pages – about the life of Blessed Alojzije Stepinac, several spiritual retreats, and considerations on religious life.

 Contributions to magazines and papers

 Celestin Tomić started writing for various Catholic publications as a young seminarian.
 Thus it was already in 1939 that he started with regular contributions to the "St. Anthony’s Sanctuary" monthly, launched by Franciscan Conventuals in Zagreb in the 1930s.
 Fr.
 Celestin wrote the total of 37 articles for the monthly, all the way until 1943, when he was in Rome, while the cooperation was rendered most difficult because of the ongoing war.
 After that, under the pressure of prohibitions and confiscations, the Church was pushed into silence and the Catholic press disappeared entirely.
 It was only in the 60th, with the announcement of the Second Vatican Council - parallel with the state institutions somewhat releasing their pressure on the Catholic Church – that the religious press started reawakening.
 This was partially the credit of Fr.
 Celestin's somewhat younger fellow Franciscan Conventual, Fr.
 Ivon Ćuk, who, at the Easter of 1962, launched the "Messenger of St. Anthony of Padua ".
 The Catholic press started growing again and here is where Celestin found the right place for his apostolate of spreading and explaining the word of God.
 In the course of 1964, he started publishing a series of Biblical articles in the "Messenger of St. Anthony" on the "Sermon on the Mount", followed by the series on the subject of the Lord's Prayer - the "Our Father".
 Celestin continued writing for "Veritas – The Messenger of St. Anthony of Padua" monthly all the way until his death.
 During some forty years of his writing for "Veritas" as much as 750 of his articles were published – almost exclusively on Biblical topics.
 Celestin also wrote for other popular papers, and especially for the scientific magazines of the Catholic Church in Croatia.
 During that same period, he was publishing professional Biblical papers in the following magazines: "Bogoslovska smotra" (17 articles), "Obnovljeni život" (31), "Crkva u svijetu" (13) and "Posvećeni život" (5).
 He also wrote quite a number of papers for various Collections of Papers published in the honour of outstanding Croatian historical figures or events.